borisskert/docker-molecule/README.md

 This image is based on `alpine:3` and contains:

 * python3
-* molecule 3.0.8
+* molecule 3.1.2
 * ansible 2.10.1
 * ansible-lint 4.3.5
 * yamllint 1.25.0
+* molecule-docker - the molecule docker driver
-* docker cli and python package - Used by molecule to use the docker driver.
+* docker - cli and python package; used by the molecule docker driver.
 * git - Used to checkout git repositories

 ## Usage